We're passionate about protecting woods and trees and creating new woods for people and wildlife, but we always need your help.

 Ancient woodland is irreplaceable and therefore especially valuable and important.
 Some ancient woods may even date back to the original wildwood that covered much of Wales following the last Ice Age.

-Ancient woodland makes up less than 5 per cent of the land area of Wales.
+Ancient woodland makes up less than 5% of the land area of Wales.
 However, the Welsh Government’s Planning Policy makes it clear that ancient woodland should be protected from development that would result in significant damage.

-The Welsh Government has adopted an ambitious target of creating 100,000 hectares of additional woodland over a 20 year period.
-The Woodland Trust is keen to help deliver this.
+The Welsh Government has adopted an ambitious target to support the creation of 2,000 hectares of new woodland a year between now and 2030.
+We are keen to help deliver this.